chrisscott/flippy/README.md

 * Check all your settings
 * Make sure you are typing the trigger word at the beginning of the line
-* If you are using a custom trigger word be sure you are using that and not `flip`
+* If you are using a custom trigger word be sure you are using that instead of `flip` so summon Flippy
 * If you have restricted the webhook to a single channel make sure you are in that channel
 * Flippy logs to `STDOUT`